This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 At one extreme, if spending a large amount of money now gets you a “like new” car that will run reliably for some more years, that’s a positive outcome and encourages one to spend generously on car repairs.
 At the other extreme, if the high costs now imply ongoing similar high costs extending without end into the future, then that of course causes one to choose to replace rather than repair.

 About all we can say when it comes to the challenge of guessing the future is that no matter how much you are spending on your vehicle now, you should realistically expect more expenditures in the future.
-You should also expect that any non-warrantied car that you buy as a replacement will also have repair costs, although perhaps at a lower level to your present car.
+You should also expect that any non-warrantied car that you buy as a replacement will also have repair costs, although hopefully (because it is probably newer and with fewer miles driven) at a lower level to your present car.

 In these two respects, it is helpful if you can find someone in a repair shop who is familiar with working on the type of vehicle you have and who can give you a sense for what the future might hold.
 For example, they might say “Oh, yes, we find that the XYZ generally needs replacing after ??,??? miles, and that costs about $?,???; and the PQR seems to come due for replacement at about ??,??? miles and that costs about $?,???”.
 That is very helpful information – it isn’t guaranteed, of course, because the various component groups in any given car might have been well or harshly treated, and might have been made at the high or low end of the quality tolerances associated for the unit in the first place.
 But when faced with an otherwise unguessable future, any data is helpful.

-Another source for this type of data can be enthusiast groups and their forums/chat groups on the internet, although beware – sometimes opinions and guesses are disguised as facts on such places, and you need to consider all such advice as being approximate and subjective rather than guaranteed and exact.
+Another source for this type of data can be enthusiast groups and their forums/chat groups on the internet, although beware – sometimes opinions and guesses are disguised as facts on such places.
+Plus enthusiasts tend to be more forgiving of their cars and their challenges than “regular people”!
+You need to consider all such advice as being approximate and subjective rather than guaranteed and exact.

 When Does it No Longer Make Sense to Keep Repairing a Car?